Wedge-tailed eagle: Behaviour

 Taking off from its perch, the long legs of this adult female are clearly visible.

-This impressive bird of prey spends much of the day perching in trees, on rocks as well as similar exposed lookout sites such as cliffs from which it has a good view of its surroundings.
+The wedge-tailed eagle spends much of the day perching in trees, on rocks as well as similar exposed lookout sites such as cliffs from which it has a good view of its surroundings.
 Alternatively, they may sit on the ground for long periods of time or watch from a lower point, such as on termite mounds or anthills.
 Now and then, it takes off from its perch to fly low over its territory.
-Especially whilst not breeding, wedge-tailed eagles spends a considerable amount of the day on the wing.
+When not breeding, wedge-tailed eagles spend a considerable amount of the day on the wing.
 Wedge-tailed eagles are highly aerial, soaring for hours on end without wingbeat and seemingly without effort, regularly reaching 1800 m and sometimes considerably higher.
 The purpose of soaring has received little specific study in wedge-tailed eagles, but it is likely, as in other accipitrids, in large part for surveying the territory and advertising their presence to other eagles.
 During the intense heat of the middle part of the day, it often soars high in the air, circling up on the thermal currents that rise from the ground below.
 Often when on the wing, it is scarcely visible to the human's naked eye.
 Their keen eyesight extends into ultraviolet bands.
 With a visual perception some three times more acute than those of humans, one of the largest pecten oculi of any bird and an eye roughly as big as a small human's, they may be one of the most sharp-eyed birds in the world.